-Press the BAKE and BROIL HI/LO pads at the same time for 3 seconds until the display shows SF.
+Press the BAKE and BROIL HI/LO pads at the same time for 3 seconds, until the display shows SF.

-Press the DELAY START pad until no shdn (no shutoff) appears in the display.

-Press the START pad to activate the no shutoff and leave the control set in this special features mode.
+- Press the DELAY START pad until no shdn (no shut-off) appears in the display. - Press the START pad to activate the no shut-off and leave the control set in this special features mode.

-Fahrenheit or Centigrade Temperature Selection
+Fahrenheit or Celsius Temperature Selection

-Your oven control is set to use the Fahrenheit temperature selections, but you may change this to use the Centigrade selections.
+Your oven control is set to use the Fahrenheit temperature selections, but you may change this to use the Celsius selections.

-Press the BAKE and BROIL HI/LO pads at the same time for 3 seconds until the display shows SF.
+Press the BROIL HI/LO and BAKE pads at the same time for 3 seconds, until the display shows SF.

-Press the BROIL HI/LO pad.
+Press the COOKING TIME and BROIL HI/LO pads at the same time.
 The display will show F (Fahrenheit).

-Press the BROIL HI/LO pad again.
-The display will show C (Centigrade).
+Press the COOKING TIME and BROIL HI/LO pads again at the same time.
+The display will show C (Celsius).